akshat-patel28/vectorverse/README.md

 # Installing Vectorverse

-To install vCard, follow these steps:
+To install Vectorverse, follow these steps:

 Linux and macOS: